harvard-library/ecru/Installation.md

 **ecru/test/** contains what is currently a limited number of JUnit tests

 **ecru/conf/templates** contains templates of property files used by the source and test classes.
-See the **build-local.properties.template** for what properties are needed.
+See the **ecru/build-local.properties.template** for what properties are needed.
 The *ecru.properties* file includes properties for presenting "nice" labels for facet fields.